-The scope of a neutral's discretion and authority may be included in the previous portion of the order detailing the duties of a neutral.
-Or it may be advisable or necessary to add additional and further descriptions regarding the general or specific responsibilities of the neutral.
-Some state court orders provide that: The Neutral shall have the discretion to determine the appropriate procedures for the completion of the Neutral's duties and shall have the authority to take all appropriate measures to perform the assigned duties.
+The scope of a master's discretion and authority may be included in the previous portion of the order detailing the duties of a master.
+Or it may be advisable or necessary to add additional and further descriptions regarding the general or specific responsibilities of the master.
+Some state court orders provide that: The Master shall have the discretion to determine the appropriate procedures for the completion of the Master's duties and shall have the authority to take all appropriate measures to perform the assigned duties.

-☐ 13.
-An appointment order may include references to a certification, oath or bond.
+13. An appointment order may include references to a certification, oath or bond.

-State statutes or rules may require a neutral to provide a certification or oath which states, in summary, that the neutral is familiar with the applicable standards and grounds for conflicts of interest and disqualification, and that nothing known to the neutral disqualifies the neutral.
-Or a neutral may need to procure a surety bond for the benefit of the parties, especially if the neutral is performing receivership or accounting duties.
+State statutes or rules may require a master to provide a certification or oath which states, in summary, that the master is familiar with the applicable standards and grounds for conflicts of interest and disqualification, and that nothing known to the master disqualifies the master.
+Or a master may need to procure a surety bond for the benefit of the parties, especially if the master is performing receivership or accounting duties.

-☐ 14.
-An appointment order may include any stipulations regarding the neutral.
+14. An appointment order may include any stipulations regarding the master.

-The parties may have agreed to provisions and procedures regarding the role of the neutral which the court has approved.
+The parties may have agreed to provisions and procedures regarding the role of the master which the court has approved.
 It may be wise to include these stipulations in the appointment order to avoid any later confusion caused by parties and lawyers entering the case after the appointment order takes effect.

-☐ 15.
-An appointment order should include or reference a disclosure affidavit.
+15. An appointment order should include or reference a disclosure affidavit.

-Rule 53(b)(3) provides that the court may enter an appointment order "only after the neutral has filed an affidavit disclosing whether there is any ground for disqualification under 28 U.S.C. § 455."
+Rule 53(b)(3) provides that the court may enter an appointment order "only after the master has filed an affidavit disclosing whether there is any ground for disqualification under 28 U.S.C. § 455."
 See also Rule 53(a)(2) (discussing grounds for disqualification).
-It is good practice to attach the affidavit to the appointment order or make reference in the appointment order to the affidavit's separate filing.
-While the court and the neutral should review § 455 very carefully to ensure there are no grounds for disqualification, or that all such grounds have been disclosed to the parties, the key averment in the neutral's affidavit could directly state:
+It is good practice to attach the affidavit to the appointment order, or make reference in the appointment order to the affidavit's separate filing.
+While the court and the master should review § 455 very carefully to ensure there are no grounds for disqualification, or that all such grounds have been disclosed to the parties, the key averment in the master's affidavit could directly state:

 I have thoroughly familiarized myself with the issues involved in this case.
-As a result of my knowledge of the case, I can attest and affirm that I know of no non-disclosed grounds for disqualification under 28 U.S.C. § 455 that would prevent me from serving as the neutral in the captioned matter.
+As a result of my knowledge of the case, I can attest and affirm that I know of no non-disclosed grounds for disqualification under 28 U.S.C. § 455 that would prevent me from serving as the master in the captioned matter.

-In addition to thinking carefully about the items to include in the appointment order, the judge and the neutral should give advance consideration to ethical issues and practical concerns that may arise during the course of the appointment.
+In addition to thinking carefully about the items to include in the appointment order, the judge and the master should give advance consideration to ethical issues and practical concerns that may arise during the course of the appointment.
 Section 3 explains these considerations and concerns.

-2.4 Sample Neutral Appointment Order
+2.4 Sample Form Master Appointment Order

 The following form provides an example of a model appointment form.
 It includes language to fit most cases.
-It will need to be tailored to meet the specific needs of each case.
+It will be need to be tailored to meet the specific needs of each case.

-NEUTRAL APPOINTMENT ORDER
+MASTER APPOINTMENT ORDER